hpowell20/cs2063-master/Fall2024/labs/Lab5/README.md

       * It doesn't do much yet as you will be completing it during the lab

     * `MainActivity` presents the scrolling list of courses using a `RecyclerView`
+      * NOTE: For this lab we will be using an indefinite circular progress bar meaning it does not need have its progress updated.
+We will look at using a different style progress bar in a later lab.

     * `MyAdapter` corresponds to the RecyclerView class being used to populate the view with course information.
       * This class also contains an inner class called `MyAdapter` represents the custom adaptor class used by the RecyclerView which extends `RecyclerView.Adapter`